Skip to main content

 Negotiation skills

-Project managers need to be expert problem-solvers: Rarely, if ever, do projects go according to plan.
-Project managers are called upon to negotiate on many different fronts when problems arise, including procuring and budgeting for resources.
-When stakeholders’ expectations clash, project managers must draw on their negotiating skills to facilitate favourable outcomes.
+Project managers need to be expert problem-solvers because projects rarely, if ever, go exactly according to plan.
+When problems arise, project managers are called upon to negotiate on many different fronts, including procuring and budgeting for resources.

 Project managers must skillfully and calmly negotiate with stakeholders at various levels on issues such as resources, timelines and expectations.
 They need to ensure that the outcome constitutes a win-win for all parties.